 Policy 1d: Active research and data analysis should underpin the management of the World Heritage Site.

 - Action: Identify, collate, and analyse necessary sources of data from across all appropriate sectors.
-Years 2-5
+Years 2-5 (In progress)

 - Action: Create an integrated data management system for the World Heritage Site in conjunction with national and international partners.
 Years 2-3